-

 # it is relative to the current working directory.
 Note

-# read_special and one_file_system (see above) to support
+# read_special (see above) to support dump and restore

 # path: /var/lib/sqlite/users.db